BetaParticleEmission/BetaParticleEmission/README.md

 ---
 ## About Me:

-I am a graduate of data science and physics seeking opportunities in nuclear/radiation related fields like nuclear engineering, radiation physics, reactor physics, and medical radiation physics.
+I am a graduate of data science and physics seeking opportunities in data science related roles like analyst, data scientist, etc.

 ### 🔧 Technical Skills